 Have a look at this Timeline of T2A’s work to read about progress to date.

-T2A’s strategy and work is steered by a management group consisting of representatives from Clinks, Prison Reform Trust and Criminal Justice Alliance, and a coalition of 16 leading criminal justice, health and youth charities (including the three organisations in the management group), chaired by Joyce Moseley OBE.
+T2A’s strategy and work is steered by a management group consisting of representatives from Clinks, Prison Reform Trust, Together UK, and Criminal Justice Alliance, and a coalition of 16 leading criminal justice, health and youth charities (including the four organisations in the management group), chaired by Joyce Moseley OBE.
 The programme is managed by Barrow Cadbury Trust’s Criminal Justice Programme Manager Max Rutherford.